girish-chaudhari/react-dragger-resizable-canvas/README.md

 ## Acknowledgements

-This package was inspired by the need for a simple, resizable, and draggable window component in React applications.
+This package was inspired by the need for a simple, resizable, and draggable modal component in React applications.

 A big thank you to [receter](https://github.com/receter) for their contributions and support!

 You can replace the content of your current README.md with the above text.